 - are already conducting research in the UK and you apply for a new visa or apply to extend your current visa

 - were a visitor conducting research in the UK before the requirement for ATAS certificates was introduced on 21 May 2021 and are returning to the UK to do research

-- hold an ATAS certificate for a UK course you have undertaken and are making a new application for a Skilled Worker Visa or Temporary Worker Government Authorised Exchange (T5).
+- hold an ATAS certificate for a UK course you have undertaken and are making a new application for a Skilled Worker Visa or Temporary Work - Government Authorised Exchange Visa.
 You need it before you apply for a visa

 - change your field of research or change where you conduct your research

 I will be conducting research at Bath and another HEI/research institute, is it ok for me to have only one ATAS certificate?

 No, you will require one ATAS certificate for each HEI/research institute.

 As a line manager, will I be notified if my applicant needs an ATAS certificate?